AdvancedCSS2023/assignment-2---css-games-group_2/README.md

 ## Where users can get help with your project

+We understand that using a new project can sometimes be overwhelming, which is why we offer several resources to help you navigate and troubleshoot any issues you may encounter.

-Users can get help with our project through comprehensive documentation that explains how to use the project, how it works, and any potential issues they may encounter.
-This documentation will be easily accessible and well-organized, so users can quickly find the information they need.
+First and foremost, our comprehensive documentation provides step-by-step instructions on how to use our project to prevent any misunderstanding.
+We've designed our documentation to be easily accessible and well-organized, so you can quickly find the information you need.

-In addition, we will provide an email address where users can contact us directly for support.
-We will make sure to respond to emails promptly and provide helpful solutions to any issues they may be experiencing.
-This email support can provide users with a direct and personal way to get help with our project.
+If you need further assistance, we offer email support where you can contact us directly with any questions or concerns.
+We are dedicated to provide prompt and helpful solutions to any issues you may be experiencing.

 ## Which technology is used